What does continuous performance mean?

 Step 5: Conduct the First Formal Review

 Your managers should then discuss the outcome of these observations with their employees in the first formal review under this new process.
-It’s to be expected that this first review will be awkward and stilted, so as an HR manager, you should expect some employees and even managers to be resistant to this new process at first.
+It’s to be expected that this first review with your new continuous performance management cycle will be awkward and stilted, so as an HR manager, you should expect some employees and even managers to be resistant to this new process at first.

 A typical review meeting, depending on your method, often looks like this:

-- Job specifications review: Employees’ observed behavior is compared to their job description.
+- Job-specific review: Employees’ observed behavior is compared to their job description.

 - Company policies/procedures review: Employees’ observed behavior and conduct is reviewed against set policies and procedures.